top of page

 A Time of Joy

-Cantor Pepperstone will be leading all of AAC's services for the first two days of Sukkot, and Shabbat during Sukkot.
+AAC holds services for the first two days of Sukkot, and Shabbat during Sukkot.

 We have at least one communal meal in the Sukkah, as well as making the WJCC Sukkah available for people to come and enjoy a meal throughout all of Sukkot.